Don’t know which bag to give?

 Our cool pinup gift card's design is reminiscent of the classic pinup girls from the 1940s, when American bomber crews named their aircraft after girlfriends or wives back home and painted their portraits on the nose.
 Here Lady Stardust, named after a genuine B-17 bomber, offers up the personal choice of a Red Oxx bag ready for your recipient's next adventure.

-These gift cards make fine wedding presents, annivarsary gifts, birthday presents, coroporate rewards or Christmas gifts for those "hard to shop for" friends, relatives and associates on your list.
+Gift Cards make fine wedding presents, anniversary gifts, birthday presents, corporate rewards or Christmas gifts for those "hard to shop for" friends, relatives and associates on your list.
+So, for all you procrastinators, a Gift Card is the way to go.

 Red Oxx gift cards come in five practical denominations of $25, $50, $100, $250 or $500.
 Each gift card comes in its own specially designed paper sleeve with room for your name, your recipient's name, and a personal comment.